stzn/TIL/SwiftDependencyManagement/README.md

 ### Composer

-Like `SceneDelegate` in the above example, an any object or method that composes dependencies is called Composer.
+Like `SceneDelegate` in the above example, an any object or method that composes dependencies is called **Composer**.
 It’s an important part of the Composition Root.

 Composer could be a DI Container, but it can also be any method that constructs object graphs manually.
 ※ In Swift world, I think we would use manual dependency management in many cases.

-For example, we can define composers for each our module..
+For example, we can define composers for each our module.

 <img src="./images/composition_root1.png" alt= "composition_root 1" width="100%">